Amref Health Africa ยท WASH Footprint

 Water Governance

-Sustainability is ensured when water systems are regularly maintained, expansions are made to reach more people, repairs are done on time.
-This is only attainable through revenue generated through sustainable sale of water to community members.
+Sustainability is ensured when water systems are regularly maintained, expansions are made to reach more people, and repairs are done on time.
+This is only attainable through revenue generated by the sustainable sale of water to community members.
 To ensure transparent and accountable management of water resources, we provide technical support and build the capacities of Water Resource Authorities (WRAs) and Water Management Committees (WMCs).

 In Kenya, only 65% of the population has access to at least basic sanitation services, with access dropping significantly in rural and low-income urban areas.
 Over 5 million people still practice open defecation, exposing communities to serious health risks.
-Poor sanitation and hygiene contribute to frequent outbreaks of diarrheal diseases especially amongst children under five who diarrhea is a leading cause of death.
-Women and girls are disproportionately impacted often lacking access to safe and dignified menstrual hygiene management (MHM) facilities, which affects school attendance and participation.
-The economic cost of poor sanitation is staggering with the country losing an estimated KES 27 billion annually due to sanitation-related illnesses, lost productivity, and healthcare costs.
+Poor sanitation contributes to frequent diarrheal disease outbreaks, especially among children under five.
+Women and girls are disproportionately impacted, often lacking access to safe and dignified menstrual hygiene management (MHM) facilities.
+The economic cost is staggering: an estimated KES 27 billion lost annually to sanitation-related illness and lost productivity.

 Community-Led Total Sanitation (CLTS)

-We implement the CLTS approach to ignite grassroots action against open defecation especially in rural settings and contexts where open defecation is widespread.
-CLTS empowers communities to take ownership of their environment by analyzing their sanitation practices which then triggers collective behaviour change.
-In settings like refugee camps and informal settlements, we adopt a Fragile CLTS approach which factors in the unique social and logistical challenges in these contexts.
+We implement the CLTS approach to ignite grassroots action against open defecation, especially in rural settings where it is widespread.
+CLTS empowers communities to take ownership of their environment by analyzing their sanitation practices, which triggers collective behaviour change.
+In settings like refugee camps and informal settlements, we adopt a Fragile CLTS approach that factors in the unique social and logistical challenges of these contexts.

 Market-Based Sanitation (MBS)

 To drive sustainable sanitation solutions, we promote market-based approaches that link households with local sanitation entrepreneurs.
 By building supply chains, training masons, and improving access to affordable, quality latrines, we create demand-driven systems where communities invest in their own sanitation.
-This model strengthens local economies while expanding access ensuring long-term uptake beyond project timelines.
-This approach is suitable in contexts where households have unimproved toilets but lack access to affordable and improved sanitation options.
+This model strengthens local economies while expanding access, ensuring long-term uptake beyond project timelines.
+It suits contexts where households have unimproved toilets but lack access to affordable, improved sanitation options.

 Behaviour Change and Hygiene Promotion

 Sanitation and hygiene infrastructure alone isn't enough.
-We pair hardware interventions with behavior change communication strategies on safe sanitation and hygiene practices through community dialogues, door-to-door household visits, school programs, religious institutions, mass and social media.
+We pair hardware interventions with behaviour change communication on safe sanitation and hygiene practices through community dialogues, door-to-door household visits, school programs, religious institutions, and mass and social media.

 Toilet Construction

-we build gender-disaggregated toilets aligned with Kenya’s Ministry of Education (MoE) guidelines on toilet:pupil ratios; 1:25 and 1:30 for girls and boys respectively.
-We ensure that the toilets are safe, private, inclusive, and fitted with handwashing.
+We build gender-disaggregated toilets aligned with Kenya's Ministry of Education (MoE) guidelines on toilet-to-pupil ratios; 1:25 and 1:30 for girls and boys respectively.
+We ensure the toilets are safe, private, inclusive, and fitted with handwashing.
 In rural settings we also include bathrooms where learners can take showers.

 Safe Water Access

-We install drinking water points in schools ensuring reliable access to clean and safe water for the learners and school staff.
+We install drinking water points in schools, ensuring reliable access to clean and safe water for learners and school staff.

 Hygiene Promotion

-Through the establishment of WASH clubs, we empower learners to lead proper WASH behavior promotion in their schools and communities.
+Through the establishment of WASH clubs, we empower learners to lead proper WASH behaviour promotion in their schools and communities.
 Clubs engage in regular hygiene education, handwashing campaigns, and sanitation monitoring.